Joan Zoellner, M.A.

 Joan develops curricula for the Dana Center Mathematics Pathways, a transformative redesign to modernize entry-level college mathematics programs through working with states, systems, universities, and colleges.
-She leads the development of co-requisite materials for DCMP’s Quantitative Reasoning course.
-In addition, Joan develops and facilitates online professional training sessions and represents the DCMP at workshops and conferences.
+She has worked extensively with the development and revision of the DCMP’s Quantitative Reasoning, Reasoning with Functions 1, and Reasoning with Functions 2 courses.

 Before Joining the Dana Center

 Joan taught mathematics at Clark College in Vancouver, Washington for 8 years.
 During her time at Clark, she taught a range of precollege math courses,College Algebra, College Trigonometry, Math in Society (quantitative reasoning), Finite Math, and Calculus I, II, and III.
 Joan created and facilitated several professional learning workshops including a 10-week professional development course in how to incorporate active learning in community college classes.
 Joan also served on several campus-wide committees, and helped launch the math department’s pre-college math redesign process.

 M.A., Mathematics, Indiana University, Bloomington

 B.A., Mathematics, Humboldt State University

 Deepening student understanding: Promoting effective student discourse through active and collaborative learning (Focused Online Collaborative Interactions series)

 What’s all this fuss about growth mindset and other psychological factors? (online webinar)

 Strategies and resources for implementing and improving math pathways.
 Presented at the Washington State Student Success Institute, Seattle, WA (October 2018).